move-coop/parsons/docs/index.rst

 In environments where Parsons is not the primary application, or in scenarios where Parsons must run with limited resources, we recommend users install only the dependencies they need at loose version constraints.
-To do this, simply set the `PARSONS_LIMITED_DEPENDENCIES` environment variable to "true" before installing Parsons and keep it while running:
+To do this, simply set two environment variables before installing Parsons and keep one while running:

 ```
+export PIP_NO_BINARY=parsons
 export PARSONS_LIMITED_DEPENDENCIES=true
 pip install parsons
 ```